 Check them out today to see what great deals you can find for your stay.

-My final deals recommendation is for the Go Card.
+My final deals recommendation is for the Go City.
 This one offers quite a bit of flexibility as you can select the number of days you would like to use it and which attractions you would like to visit during that time.

-This discount card includes access to the California Academy of Sciences, the SF Museum of Modern Art, and the Exploratorium.
+This discount pass includes access to the California Academy of Sciences, the SF Museum of Modern Art, and the Exploratorium.
 You can also head out on a wine tour, a bus tour of SF, or a bay cruise.

 In September, you will be excited at the opportunities to cheer on one of our local teams.
 This month, you can catch a professional baseball, football, or soccer game.
 You can also catch a football game at Cal Berkeley or at Stanford University.